Omnistac/zedux/docs/guides/zeroConfiguration.md

 - Zedux ensures that every state update is reproducible, so our time travel debugging desires are satiated satisfactorily.

 - Updating the state in a zero configuration setup is much, much more efficient than a reducer setup.
 To update one tiny corner of state, a reducer hierarchy must traverse the whole tree &ndash; O(n).
 Inducers, however, pluck the piece they need and update just that &ndash; O(1).
+This difference probably never matters, but it's there for you to feel good about.

-And the disadvantages:
+**cons**

 - Inducers are [shape bound](/docs/glossary.md#shape-bound), whereas reducers are [shape agnostic](/docs/glossary.md#shape-agnostic).